jwg4/hypothesis/docs/examples.rst

-The reason for this is that because False is not a prefix of (True, True) nor vice versa, sorting things the first two nodes are equal because they have equal labels.
+The reason for this is that because False is not a prefix of (True, True) nor vice versa, sorting thinks the first two nodes are equal because they have equal labels.
 This makes the whole order non-transitive and produces basically nonsense results.

 But this is pretty unsatisfying.
 It only works because they have the same label.
 Perhaps we actually wanted our labels to be unique.
-Lets change the test to do that.
+Let's change the test to do that.

 .. code:: python